xsantanax/chat-interface/README.md

 ## Architecture

-This solution architecture is based on the following business requirements.
+This solution architecture is based on the following requirements:

+Functional Requirements

 1. User interface (Frontend)
 2. Data storage and management (Backend)
 3. Testing
 4. CI/CD (automatic building, testing and deploying)

+Non-Functional Requirements

 5. Security
 6. Scalability
 7. Performance

-The architecture is comprehensive and utilizes modern technologies and best practices for building robust and scalable web applications.
-Stack choices have bene made based on their simplicity, robustness, maintenance, performance, security and scalability.

 ### 1. Client-Side (Frontend) Architecture:

 - [React](https://react.dev/) - Chosen as the base frontend framework due to its component-based architecture, where each component encapsulates its own logic, state, and rendering behavior.
-This makes building user interfaces simple, manageable and efficient.
+This makes building user interfaces simple, manageable and efficient, bringing simplicity, robustness and scalability to the software.

 - [Next.js](https://nextjs.org/docs) - Chosen as the React framework because it is designed specifically for serving web applications.
-It adds server-side rendering and routing capabilities, improving performance and SEO.
+It adds server-side rendering and routing and SEO capabilities, improving performance, scalability and .
 It is also recommended by React.
   [`(See React recommended frameworks)`](https://react.dev/learn/start-a-new-react-project)

 - [TypeScript](https://www.typescriptlang.org/) - Enhances code quality and developer productivity by adding static typing to JavaScript, catching errors during development.